GaryLee/cmdlet/README.md

 to a Pipe object automatically.

 There are many useful utilities in cmdlet.cmds modules.
 They can provide a great convenience to build up useful pipes.
-Here is a example:
+Here is an example:

 ```python
 from cmdlet.cmds import *